djangoflow/flutter-djangoflow/packages/djangoflow_chat/README.md

 ## Installation

-Before we can install this package, we need to make sure that we have already generated `openapi` package for our flutter project using [django-df-chat](https://github.com/djangoflow/django-df-chat). [django-df-chat](https://github.com/djangoflow/django-df-chat) provides all the necessary APIs for the Flutter package to work.
+**Before we can install this package**, we need to make sure that we have already generated `openapi` package for our flutter project using [django-df-chat](https://github.com/djangoflow/django-df-chat).
+This custom chat backend provides all the necessary APIs for this Flutter package to work.
 It is very quick and easy process to install [django-df-chat](https://github.com/djangoflow/django-df-chat) and run it locally.
 Please follow the [README](https://github.com/djangoflow/django-df-chat#readme) for running the [django-df-chat](https://github.com/djangoflow/django-df-chat) Backend locally.

 Add djangoflow_chat to your pubspec.yaml file: